Fidelity Pointwise commands are accessed through a series of pull down menus arranged across

-- Grid: Is used to apply Pointwise’s grid methods to improved grid quality.
+- Grid: Is used to apply Fidelity Pointwise’s grid methods to improved grid quality.

 - Script: Provides Glyph scripting and journaling controls.

-- Help: Provides access to the Pointwise help system.
+- Help: Provides access to the Fidelity Pointwise help system.

 For instance, to copy a collection of entities, first pick the entities to be copied and then select Copy from the Edit pull down menu (or

-simply use the Ctrl+C keyboard accelerator or the Copy toolbar button).
+simply use the Ctrl+C keyboard shortcut or the Copy toolbar button).
 Once the operation is complete, the originally selected entities are still

 selected and ready for other operations.

-More information about Pointwise’s interaction model is available in the GUI section of this manual.
+More information about Fidelity Pointwise’s interaction model is available in the GUI section of this manual.

 standalone meshing applications and automating various meshing tasks.

-More information about Pointwise’s scripting capability is available in the Script section of this manual.
+More information about Fidelity Pointwise’s scripting capability is available in the Script section of this manual.